takao-sone/BOILERPLATE__terraform-aws-ecs-codepipeline/README.md

-# BOILERPLATE for AWS Basic ECS with Terraform
+# BOILERPLATE for AWS Basic ECS Architecture with Terraform

 ## SETUP